Sinew Metamorphosis: An Advanced Shaolin Qigong Set

-Sinew Metamorphosis is an advanced set of 12 qigong exercises from the Shaolin tradition.
-Its focus is strengthening — not just physical, but energetic — and its principles form the foundation of many qigong methods used for internal force training.
-It is best learned directly from a teacher skilled in this art.
+Sinew Metamorphosis — known in Chinese as Yi Jin Jing (易筋經), or “Classic of Sinew Metamorphosis” — is an advanced set of 12 qigong exercises from the Shaolin tradition.
+Its focus is strengthening: not just physical, but energetic.
+Its principles form the foundation of many qigong methods used for internal force training, and it is best learned directly from a teacher skilled in this art.

 Origins: Bodhidharma and the Shaolin Monastery